foundry-rs/book/src/forge/differential-ffi-testing.md

     }
 }
 ```
-`src/test/standard_data/StandardInput.txt` is a text file that contains an encoded bytes32[100] array.
-It's generated outside of the test and can be used in any language's web3 sdk.
+`src/test/standard_data/StandardInput.txt` is a text file that contains an encoded `bytes32[100]` array.
+It's generated outside of the test and can be used in any language's Web3 SDK.
 It looks something like:

 ```ignore
 0xf910ccaa307836354233316666386231414464306335333243453944383735313..423532